Blatko1/awesome-msdf/README.md

 ## Sources, links, articles, discussions, more info

-Below, you you can find links to all the sources that helped me learn about MSDF and create the showcase.
+Below, you can find links to all the sources that helped me learn about MSDF and create the showcase.

-#### Intro
+#### Introductory sources

 - [What is state-of-the-art for text rendering in OpenGL as of version 4.1? - Stack Overflow](https://stackoverflow.com/questions/5262951/what-is-state-of-the-art-for-text-rendering-in-opengl-as-of-version-4-1) - A discussion about today's popular text rendering methods, including SDFs.
-- [Text Rendering For Games](https://docs.google.com/presentation/d/1NCYNyR726F6j7vxwxFw0w0t8c6DUbiEMaxwMBbdP__0/edit#slide=id.g43674374e_046) - The presentation covers three different ways to render text for games (one being SDFs).
+- [Text Rendering For Games](https://docs.google.com/presentation/d/1NCYNyR726F6j7vxwxFw0w0t8c6DUbiEMaxwMBbdP__0/edit#slide=id.g43674374e_046) - A presentation which covers three different ways to render text for games (one being SDFs).
-- [The Valve paper](https://steamcdn-a.akamaihd.net/apps/valve/2007/SIGGRAPH2007_AlphaTestedMagnification.pdf) - This short *pdf*  by *Valve* originally proposed using distance fields to render text.
+- [The Valve paper](https://steamcdn-a.akamaihd.net/apps/valve/2007/SIGGRAPH2007_AlphaTestedMagnification.pdf) - A short *pdf* by *Valve* originally proposed using distance fields to render text.

-#### SDFs (Signed distance field)
+#### About SDFs (Signed distance fields)

-- [Glyphs, shapes, fonts, signed distance fields - YouTube](https://www.youtube.com/watch?v=1b5hIMqz_wM) - Short video explaining how to generate and use SDFs to render text or other 2D shapes.
+- [Glyphs, shapes, fonts, signed distance fields - YouTube](https://www.youtube.com/watch?v=1b5hIMqz_wM) - A short video explaining how to generate and use SDFs to render text or other 2D shapes.
-- [Drawing Text with Signed Distance Fields in Mapbox GL](https://blog.mapbox.com/drawing-text-with-signed-distance-fields-in-mapbox-gl-b0933af6f817) - This short article covers how SDFs work and the basic usage of SDFs for text rendering.
+- [Drawing Text with Signed Distance Fields in Mapbox GL](https://blog.mapbox.com/drawing-text-with-signed-distance-fields-in-mapbox-gl-b0933af6f817) - A short article covering how SDFs work and the basic usage of SDFs for text rendering.

 #### Anti-aliasing SDF text

-- [Cinder-SdfText: Initial Release (WIP) - Cinder](https://discourse.libcinder.org/t/cinder-sdftext-initial-release-wip) - Interesting discussion about an SDF text renderer and improving the shader code to preserve the quality of minified SDF texts.
+- [Cinder-SdfText: Initial Release (WIP) - Cinder](https://discourse.libcinder.org/t/cinder-sdftext-initial-release-wip) - A discussion about an SDF text renderer and improving the shader code to preserve the quality of minified SDF texts.
-- [Signed-distance-field fonts look crappy at small pt sizes - JVM Gaming](https://jvm-gaming.org/t/solved-signed-distance-field-fonts-look-crappy-at-small-pt-sizes/49617) - Another interesting discussion where preserving the quality of scaled SDF texts is the main topic.
+- [Signed-distance-field fonts look crappy at small pt sizes - JVM Gaming](https://jvm-gaming.org/t/solved-signed-distance-field-fonts-look-crappy-at-small-pt-sizes/49617) - A discussion about preserving the quality of scaled SDF texts.
-- [Antialiasing with a signed distance field - Musing Mortoray](https://mortoray.com/antialiasing-with-a-signed-distance-field/) - This article explains how to set up the shader code for true anti-aliasing correctly.
+- [Antialiasing with a signed distance field - Musing Mortoray](https://mortoray.com/antialiasing-with-a-signed-distance-field/) - An article explaining how to set up the shader code to utilize true antialiasing correctly.
-- [Antialiasing For SDF Textures](https://drewcassidy.me/2020/06/26/sdf-antialiasing/) - An article which shows different ways of setting up the shader code for better anti-aliasing.
+- [Antialiasing For SDF Textures](https://drewcassidy.me/2020/06/26/sdf-antialiasing/) - An article showing different ways of setting up the shader code for better antialiasing.
 Some parts are based on the explanations of the article above.
-- [Rendering Signed Distance Fields, Part 1 « Essential Math Weblog](http://www.essentialmath.com/blog/?p=111) - Part 1 of the blog explains the math behind the anti-aliasing of SDF text.
+- [Rendering Signed Distance Fields, Part 1 « Essential Math Weblog](http://www.essentialmath.com/blog/?p=111) - Part 1 of the blog explains the math behind the antialiasing of SDF text.
-- [Rendering Signed Distance Fields, Part 2 « Essential Math Weblog](http://www.essentialmath.com/blog/?p=128) - Part 2 of the blog goes more in in-depth.
+- [Rendering Signed Distance Fields, Part 2 « Essential Math Weblog](http://www.essentialmath.com/blog/?p=128) - Part 2 of the blog goes into more depth.
-- [Rendering Signed Distance Fields, Part 3 « Essential Math Weblog](https://www.essentialmath.com/blog/?p=151) - Part 3 of the blog presents the final shader product for anti-aliasing.
+- [Rendering Signed Distance Fields, Part 3 « Essential Math Weblog](https://www.essentialmath.com/blog/?p=151) - Part 3 of the blog presents the final shader product for antialiasing.
-- [Partial Derivatives (fwidth) | Ronja's tutorials](https://www.ronja-tutorials.com/post/046-fwidth/) - Explains what and how the partial derivate functions fwidth(), ddx() and ddy() work *(dFdx() and dFdy() in glsl)*.
+- [Partial Derivatives (fwidth) | Ronja's tutorials](https://www.ronja-tutorials.com/post/046-fwidth/) - Explanation about what and how the partial derivate functions ***fwidth()***, ***ddx()*** and ***ddy()*** work *(in glsl terms dFdx() and dFdy())*.

 #### MSDFs (Multi-channel signed distance field)

-- [Chlumsky/msdfgen: Multi-channel signed distance field generator](https://github.com/Chlumsky/msdfgen) - Utility for generating SDF and M(T)SDF from vector shapes and fonts.
-Use [msdf-atlas-gen](https://github.com/Chlumsky/msdf-atlas-gen) to generate font atlases for rendering.
-If this project didn't exist, this repo wouldn't exist either.
+- [Chlumsky/msdfgen: Multi-channel signed distance field generator](https://github.com/Chlumsky/msdfgen) - A utility for generating SDF and M(T)SDF from vector shapes and fonts.
+Use [msdf-atlas-gen](https://github.com/Chlumsky/msdf-atlas-gen) to generate font atlases for rendering. **If this project hadn't existed, this repository wouldn't have existed either.**
 - [Implementing SDF/MSDF Font In OpenGL](https://medium.com/@calebfaith/implementing-msdf-font-in-opengl-ea09a9ab7e00) - An article covering how MSDFs are generated, how they work and the basic usage of MSDFs for text rendering.
 - [MSDF text rendering performance demonstration - YouTube](https://www.youtube.com/watch?v=r-2z-ccuZKE) - Short video presenting the performance of using MSDFs when rendering a lot of text.
-Note that minified text looks much worse than the rest, but I am convinced that methods used in this showcase avoid that efficiently.
+Note that minified text looks much worse than the rest, but I am convinced that methods used in this repository showcase avoid that efficiently.

 #### Helpful code snippets